econchick/roguelynn/_posts/2014-10-14-Im-faking-it.md

 #### Step 5: Break it again.

 And as soon as the boyfriend would come home, I'd be super excited to show him my success.
-"ZOMG DOOD LOOK AT WHAT I DID!!11!one!"
+“ZOMG DOOD LOOK AT WHAT I DID!!11!one!”

 And as you can imagine: it would not work.
 I broke it again.
-(Learn version control the hard way, huh? :))
+(Learn version control the hard way, huh?)

 #### Step 6: Cry.